 During and after a major storm or hurricane, family members could become separated, especially if you have to evacuate or shelter outside of your home.
 If there is major damage in your area, you will want a communication plan to get in touch with everyone to be sure they are safe.
 Tracking down family members can get stressful, so discuss a plan ahead of time.

 Choose a family member or friend in the area, and one outside of the area as the point of contact for after the storm ends.
 If the phones are not working, try to send an email or a message through social media.
 Make a contact list including phone numbers and email addresses.

 PET SAFETY PLAN

-Make sure your pet is always wearing a collar with their name, your name, and your phone numbers (if possible, include a back-up number in case something happens top your cell phone).
+Make sure your pet is always wearing a collar with their name, your name, and your phone numbers (if possible, include a backup number in case something happens to your cell phone).

 PLEASE NOTE: YOU MUST register your pet ahead of time in a pet-friendly shelter.
 Visit petfriendlytravel.com/pet shelters for more information.

 Supplies for 3 Days.
 It is important to keep enough supplies in your home to meet the needs of your family for at least three days.
 This includes non-perishable food and water to last each person in your family at least 72 hours.
 Store all of your supplies in sturdy, easy-to-carry, (preferably water-proof) containers.

 High Liquid/Low Salt.
 Following a disaster, there may be power outages that could last for several days.
 Stock canned foods with high liquid content, dry mixes and other staples that do not require refrigeration, cooking, water or special preparation.
 Avoid foods with a lot of salt, they will make you thirsty.
 Be sure to include a manual can opener and eating utensils.

 Pet Emergency Kit.
 If you have a pet, they should have a separate “emergency kit”, including their own supply of water.
 Click here for more info on how to plan for your pet.